ActionPL/duckstation_openbios_savestates/SLPS-02964/README.md

 **Description:**

 All characters, modes, cards and extra options unlocked.
-Rounds: 3.
+Rounds: 3, character transformation: on.
 Starts in 2 PLAYERS BATTLE mode on the character selection screen.